 Waffen-SS Panzer VI Tiger at the Kursk salient

 The Waffen-SS alone claimed a huge number of tank kills – 1,149 in total – during Operation Citadel, along with the destruction of 459 antitank guns, 85 aircrafts and 47 artillery pieces.
 SS-Oberstgruppenführer Hausser´s men also took 6,441 prisoners.
 This, indeed, could be considered a great victory.
 However, from Soviet viewpoint the Battle of Kursk was a strategic success.
 Their defence tactics worked, preventing the Wehrmacht and the Waffen-SS breaking through into open and using their Blitzkrieg-style of warfare to outflank, confuse and surround the Soviets.
 But any hope the Soviets may have had of dealing a major defeat to the II.SS-Panzerkorps ended.
 Prochorovka was believed to have been a significant German defeat but was actually a stunning reversal for the Soviets.
 Careful study of the daily reports and combat records of II.SS-Panzerkorps, available on microfilm at the National Archives in Washington, D.C., provides information that the Germans may have been near a success on the southern flank of the Kursk salient.
 As Feldmarschall von Manstein suggested, Prokhorovka may truly have been a lost German victory.
-Image: A Waffen-SS Tiger moves forward at Kursk salient on the exposed Russian steppe.
+Top image: Tiger fires its main gun at Kursk.
+Footage from Die Deutsche Wochenschau.
+Fair use.
+Bottom image: A Waffen-SS Tiger moves forward at Kursk salient on the exposed Russian steppe.
 Commons: Bundesarchiv.